 - Unplug the timer’s ribbon cable from the back of box.

-- Disconnect (unscrew) one of the valve wires (e.g., connected to screw terminal #1 of the back of the connector board that sits behind the control module)
+- Disconnect (loosen screw) one of the valve wires (e.g., connected to screw terminal #1 for valve #1 of the back of the connector board that sits behind the timer)

-- Touch and hold it directly on the right-most of the two 24VAC screw terminals (touch it for a several seconds, long enough to notice if the valve 1 turns on or not).
+- Touch and hold it the wire from terminal #1 to the right-most of the two 24VAC screw terminals (touch it for several seconds, long enough to notice if the valve turns on or not).

 (Note: do not let it touch both 24VAC terminals at the same time.)

-- If the Rain Dial Transformer and valve are good, the valve should turn on within a few seconds.
+- If the Rain Dial Transformer, wiring, and valve are good, the valve should turn on within a few seconds.
 If it comes on, you know that the timer and/or back connector board are likely the problem; send it in for repair.

 A note about the fuse: See the Checking the Fuse page for more info.
-Note that the controller will still receive power, even if the fuse is bad (open).
-The fuse only protects the common terminal to the valves.
-You can always move the VC common wire to the left-most of the two 24VAC terminals, and then repeat the test above.
+Note that the controller can still receive power from the battery, even if the fuse is bad (open).
+The fuse protects the common terminal to the valves.
+You can always move the VC common wire to the left-most of the two 24VAC terminals and then repeat the test above.
 Be wary though, the fuse may have blown for a good reason, and you’re bypassing the protection it provides. (see disclaimer at the top of this page).

 If this information helped you troubleshoot your Irritrol transformer, please consider making a donation through the Paypal button on the home page; I’d surely appreciate it 🙂